kkocdko/kblog/source/posts/20220114-0225 Using VSCode Web Server Variant.md

 - Not officially supported.
 See [this issue](https://github.com/microsoft/vscode/issues/121116#issuecomment-818696827).

-- Key shortcut conflicts like `Ctrl + W` will close the browser tab (PWA mode fixes this).
+- Key shortcut conflicts, like `Ctrl + W` will close the browser tab (PWA mode fixes this).

 ## Guide